Providence and Worcester Railroad: Former system

 The Providence and Worcester Railroad has been noted for maintaining its tracks to a high standard.
 Generally, all main lines are maintained to allow a maximum speed of 40 mph.
 The concern that G&W might reduce these high maintenance standards was raised by a shipper during G&W's acquisition of P&W.

 Commodities carried

 P&W reported carrying 34,402 carloads in 2013.
 Some significant types of cargo transported by the P&W including construction debris, aggregates, construction materials, lumber, steel, plastics, and chemicals.

 P&W formerly transported unit trains of coal to several power plants in New England.
 The trains originated at ports in Providence and New Haven and were handed off to Pan Am Railways for final delivery.
-By 2016, P&W reported over 21,000 carloads of total coal traffic from 2000 onwards.
+Between 2000 and 2016, the railroad reported hauling more than 21,000 carloads of coal.

 Intermodal traffic is carried by P&W between the connection with CSX in Worcester and an intermodal facility just south of Worcester.